trychlos/pwix-accounts-ui/maintainer/Interfaces.md

-# pwix:accounts - maintainer/README
+# pwix:accounts - maintainer/Interfaces

 ## Interface usage

-The usage of Interface in pwix:accounts package implies the use of dynamically attributed class names.
+The usage of Interface in `pwix:accounts` package implies the use of dynamically attributed class names.

 This works well in development environment.